vonkanehoffen/wix-style-react/src/MultiSelect/README.DESIGN-SPEC.md

 - `markFirstMatchingOption === false` (default) : No option will be marked, "Enter" submits (calls `onManuallyInput`) the input value.
 (The user can navigate to the options)
 - `markFirstMatchingOption === true` : The first matching option is marked (like hovered), "Enter" selects it.

-> When `preferOption===true` then it is not possible to enter a new Tag which is a prefix of an existing option vlaue.
+> When `preferOption===true` then it is not possible to enter a new Tag which is a prefix of an existing option value.

 > `markFirstMatchingOption === true` is not implemented yet.